-Pulling logs takes rigging.
-Please excuse the following rant, because this has been a pet peeve of mine for 40 years.
+supports a cable through a 180° bend so that it can be connected to a hook or shackle and operated up to the rated load capacity of the cable/fitting system.
 Above are two views of a pair of thimbles for terminating 3/8" wire rope.
-A thimble supports a cable through a 180° bend so that it can be connected to a hook or shackle and operated up to the rated load capacity of the cable/fitting system.
 The one with the tag is what you get in hardware stores.
 The one without the tag is made by The Crosby Group, LLC.
 The typical breaking strength for a 3/8" 7X19 wire rope is 14,400 pounds, assuming that the load is transmitted into the cable perfectly.
 Wrapping it over a thimble renders a rating of but 2,400 pounds (depending upon safety factors and the termination method).
 Hence, bending a cable greatly reduces its strength, which means that the radius of the bend matters, a lot.
 The minimum inside radius for a 7X19 wire rope to be bent without damage is twice the diameter of the wire.
 The thimble can keep that from happening unless it folds, although the manufacturers will not tell you that; they are supposedly only for reducing abrasive wear.
 The hardware store version is what is sold to people who are usually in a hurry and know next to nothing about rigging or ratings, this despite the fact that they buy it to support to a cable capable of transmitting deadly force (a cable snapping under load and whipping about is terrifying).
 The difference in cost is minimal compared to the cable and other fittings.
 To me, it is immoral to sell the consumer-grade thimble without offering the alternative.
 Thimbles, clips (forged, not cast), hooks, shackles, blocks...
 Industrial manufacturers take safety seriously.
 The difference in price is not worth a life.

-This is a recreational-grade cable snatch-block (1), a pulley made of two stamped sheets of mild steel that opens to allow inserting the cable by rotating one sheet on the shaft.
+This is a recreational-grade cable snatch-block (1), a pulley made of two stamped sheets of mild steel that opens to allow inserting the cable by rotating the sheets on the shaft.
 This block is "rated" at 10 Tons, is light and easy to handle.
 It stows well in a vehicle.
 Unfortunately, it is completely inadequate.
-I almost blew this one out at less than 6,000 pounds mounted on a 3/4" shackle hanging on a 3" nylon tow strap that allowed plenty of twist.
+I almost blew this one out at less than 6,000 pounds mounted on a 3⁄4" shackle hanging on a 3" nylon tow strap that allowed plenty of twist.
 The principal weakness is that it is held together by this snap ring alone.
 There is no washer underneath to distribute the forces against it.
 The snap ring is of the minimum strength compared to others made for the same application.
 Hence, a relatively average load tore out what was a square ring groove (2) on a steel shaft that is way too soft.
 This puts the user at risk of blowing out the cable block under load, which could kill somebody.
 Nor is this the only manufacturer making cable blocks with this design.
 Even if it was acceptable (which it isn't), the biggest maker of snap rings (TruArcTM), produces an exceptional catalogue with all the necessary design criteria to have produced a far better product for but pennies more.
 The engineers and lawyers for this block manufacturer should be fired.
 I suspect that someday they'll be sued and laid off instead.

-This is an industrial-grade cable snatch block rated at only three tons.
+This is an industrial-grade cable snatch block rated at only 3 Tons.
 In comparing ratings, this is a rating for cable tension.
 That means a cable with 3,000# of tension bent 180° over the block has a 6,000# load on the block.
 An American-made industrial cable block like this is expensive.
 It is a pain to open because one must unscrew the pin locked with a hitch pin (arrow).